 The EHTTA was founded in 2009 in Brussels (Belgium) by six Founder Members - Acqui Terme (Italy), Bath (UK), Ourense (Spain), Salsomaggiore Terme (Italy), Spa (Belgium), and Vichy (France).
 Many of these towns were involved were involved in the 3-years co-operation project “Thermae Europae” (Culture 2000 Programme) aiming at the valorization and preservation of the thermal cultural heritage in Europe, and were keen to continue working together by establishing a permanent network.As a result, EHTTA was established as a non-profit association based on the need to encourage protect and enhance the thermal, artistic and cultural heritage throughout Europe.
 In 2010 it was certified by the Council of Europe as a European Cultural Route, one of over 30 across Europe.

-EHTTA has grown from its original 6 Founder Members to a healthy non-profit association, a network of over 40 members in 15 countries
+EHTTA has grown from its original 6 Founder Members to a healthy non-profit association, a network of 50 members in 17 countries

 Towns and territories which all have a rich historical and cultural heritage and use their thermal mineral waters for health and well-being.

 The European Route of Historic Thermal Towns is one of over thirty routes certified by the Council of Europe, all based on themes which are important to the cultural heritage of Europe.